liqotech/liqo/docs/pages/User/Post-Install/discovery.md

 1. **LAN Discovery**: automatic discovery of neighboring clusters available in the same LAN.
 This looks similar to the automatic discovery of Wi-Fi hotspots, and it is particularly suitable when your cluster is composed of a single node (e.g., in a combination with [K3s](https://k3s.io)).
 2. **DNS Discovery**: automatic discovery of the clusters associated with a specific DNS domain (e.g.; *liqo.io*).
 This is achieved by quering specific DNS entries.
 This looks similar to the discovery of voice-over-IP SIP servers and it is mostly oriented to big organizations that wish to adopt Liqo in production.
 3. **Manual Configuration**: manual addition of specific clusters to the list of known ones.
 This method is particularly appropriate outside LAN, without requiring any DNS configuration.

+> NOTE: read the [Authentication](../authentication) section for information about the inter-cluster authentication.
+If the remote cluster is requiring it, the authentication step is required to have the new Liqo node in your cluster

 ## LAN Discovery